deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16184/index.md

 ![](figures/figures_4_0.png)

-> 🔼 The figure illustrates the data construction process for each domain in the RM-BENCH benchmark, showing how chosen and rejected responses are generated using different language models and prompts.
+> 🔼 The figure illustrates the data construction process for the RM-BENCH dataset across different domains (chat, code & math, and safety).
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: The construction process of chosen response yc and rejected response yr for each domain in RM-BENCH (Section 3.1 to 3.3).
 LLM we used here is gpt-40.
 Wary LLM is the language model gpt-40 with special over-cautious system prompt.
 Unc.
 LLM is the uncensored language model Llama-3.1-8B-Lexi-Uncensored-V2 which is used to generate harmful responses. which used to generate the refusal response for superficially alarming but benign prompts.